slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 Every so often the Torah shows up.
 Someone pulls it out, reads it (sometimes audibly) for a while then puts it away with a kiss.
 It's shortly followed by mentos or gum.

 As we headed up I look down at the stairs to avoid watching the climbing asses dancing in front of me.
 Even at 9:30am So many people were ((still)) heading to work.
-The army of commuters dispersed and I followed my usual route to our 43rd street office and found a hulking Michael out front with a white stub between his fingers.

-He was an interesting case.
-At six foot five the man spent his life chasing a medal in the olympic games, and he came out a world champion javelin thrower.
-After winning the gold he rejoiced.
-But four years later the world was looking for the next world champion javelin thrower, so he decided to move on to a different challenge behind a desk punching keys. ((maybe a boxer?))

-He also decided to take up the challenge of smoking, practicing twice daily.

-"Hey Om."

-"Good morning."

-"Kind of late for morning."

-"You know about the gym cruise?"
-I asked.

-"Gym cruise?"

-"The gym is advertising a buy in.
-It means free food and a ride around Liberty island for whoever wants to hear a lecture on how great it'll be to pay hundreds of dollars a month to a gym you won't go to."

-Michael itched his neck, "I think I've got to take care of my kid that night."

-"You have to take care of your kid every night.
-It's a free cruise, a free something.
-Think about it.
-I don't want to go alone."

-"You're not taking your girl?"

-"She won't go."

-"That's kind of weird isn't it?
-Turning down a free cruise?"

-"Let me know what you decide."